dalitun/applications/Jstart/README_EN.md

 ## What will you find in the repository

- Once you have cloned the github, you will find in the `bundle-trusty-webmail/` repository:
+ Once you have cloned the github, you will find in the `JeStart/` repository:

- * `bundle-trusty-webmail.heat.yml`: HEAT orchestration template.
+ * `JeStart.heat.yml`: HEAT orchestration template.
 It will be use to deploy the necessary infrastructure.
- * `stack-start.sh`: Stack launching script.
-This is a small script that will save you some copy-paste.
- * `stack-get-url.sh`: Flotting IP recovery script.

 ## Start-up